First positive signs?

 Dear Ladies and Gentlemen

-As always, I encourage you to send me your feedback and/or questions but please don’t forget (instead of hitting the reply button) to send your messages to: smk@incrementum.li
+What is your opinion, Ladies and Gentlemen, please let me know about your ideas, your investment experiences, but please don’t forget (instead of hitting the reply button) to send your messages to:

 Many thanks, indeed!